JamesWoolfenden/learn-terraform/docs/install.md

 ```

 There are many more way to provide AWS Authentication than this.
-Old examples may show the hardcoding of secrets or the use of vars to then pass them in.
+Old examples may show the hard-coding of secrets or the use of vars to then pass them in.
 Do not.

 ```aws
 provider "aws" {